-Every good salesperson knows that individuals make buying decisions with their feelings and justify the purchase with their minds.
+Every good salesperson knows that individuals make buying decisions based on their feelings and justify the purchase based on their minds.
 In other words, we buy on emotion and justify with logic.
-Appeal to how someone feels effectively, and you are much more likely to close the deal.
+Appealing to how someone feels effectively can make you much more likely to close the deal.

 Come to me, stay away…

-Many of us may have experienced this in relationships: come close to me, with hand out, then when you get too close, the stop hand goes up, that far and no further!
-Don’t get to close because I could get hurt.
+Many of us may have experienced this in relationships: come close to me with a handout, and when you get too close, the stop hand goes up that far and no further!
+Don’t get too close because I could get hurt.
 We can do this to God as well.
-We may say we agree with what the bible says about God as a Father, His character and nature.
-But if our feelings about Him don’t line up with what we say we believe; the relationship will suffer from a lack of trust and intimacy.
+We may say we agree with the bible about God as a Father, His character, and nature.
+But if our feelings about Him don’t align with our beliefs, the relationship will suffer from a lack of trust and intimacy.

-From my own journey and in talking to others, below are some things people have said about how they truly felt about God when things in their life were at their worst:
+From my own journey and in talking to others, below are some things people have said about how they truly felt about God when things in their lives were at their worst:

 doesn’t help me when needed